programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 tmod_wf_all <- textmodel_wordfish(dfmat_all, dispersion = "poisson", sparse = TRUE, residual_floor = 0.5, dir=c(2,1))
 summary(tmod_wf_all)
 ```

 # Visualizing and Interpreting Wordfish
 Now that the model has run, you can visualize the Wordfish model's output.
 Wordfish models scale both the documents in a corpus and also the words in the vocabulary of that corpus along horizontal and vertical axes.
 When visualizing, convention is to display polarity along the horizontal axis.
-The vertical axis reflects a fixed effect for each word (feature) and document; for words, this fixed effect is the word's relative frequency across the entire corpus, whereas for documents it is a value relating to the relative length of each document.
+The vertical axis reflects a fixed effect for each word (feature) and document; for words, this fixed effect is the word's relative frequency across the entire corpus, whereas for documents it is a value relating to the relative length of each document.[^5]

 Wordfish models are therefore well-suited to two distinct kinds of visualizations: a 'document-level' visualization and a ‘word level’ visualization.
 The below code will create 'word level' visualizations of how terminology is dispersed across the corpus object.

 To create the visualization, you can use Quanteda's `textplot_scale1d()` function, setting the margin parameter to "features."
 This function plays well with `ggplot2`.
 Therefore, you can use the `ggplot2` "+" to add components to the base plot.
 This lesson uses the `labs()` component to create a label for the plot.

+## Visualizing Unique Comment Words

 Our project uses custom visualizations, drawing from Wordfish's underlying statistics and utilizing `ggplot2`.
-The first visualization is a plot of all unique comment words within the corpus.
-The second visualization displays a colored plotting point for each document, displayed arrayed horizontally along the primary scale.
+To produce the first type of visualization, run the following code and produce a plot of all unique comment words within the corpus.

 ```
 library(quanteda.textplots)